Six Things to Remember After We Forgive

 There is a story (Genesis 50:15-21) about a Canaanite young man named Joseph, who was sold to Egyptian merchants by his jealous brothers.
 He forgave his offenders and in his search for the good side, his honesty and productivity made him become the second most powerful man in Egypt, next to the Pharaoh.

 Years passed.
 Famine struck Canaan, and Joseph’s brothers journeyed to Egypt to buy food, Joseph arranged for them to obtain as much as they wanted, and was happy to let them know, “You meant evil against me; but God meant it for good.”
 Who could have guessed that the good side had benefits for both the offended and the offenders?

 Remember that the good side may be temporarily hidden from our view.
 We may have to search for it, but be convinced that it exists.

 (2) The Lessons Learned

-- Have we learned the consequences of ignoring red flags that were waving at us?
+- Have we learned the consequences of ignoring red flags that wave at us?

-- Have we learned not to joke about issues that other people consider serious?
+- Have we learned not to take for granted issues that other people consider significant?

 These are the kinds of lessons to list under our experience résumé.
 They come in handy when similar situations threaten our stability on future jobs and in future relationships.
 Lessons learned enable us to thank offenders for helping us to grow.